NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 where _ZZZZ_ are packages like numpy, matplotlib, and others.

-Note that Bio is the package here:  _https://biopython.org/_
+Note that Bio is the package here:  _https://biopython.org/_, so

+we go here _https://biopython.org/wiki/Download_ and see to use the command:

+_pip install biopython_

 ---------------